AndyITZ1/revnotes/WeeklyNotes/Week5.md

 - npm or Node Package Manager is a built-in software package manager that comes with NodeJS and is utilized by developers to share software in the form of code packages.
 Users can use npm to download and install frameworks and libraries for development stored in npm's software registry using specific npm or npx commands in a command line client.
 - **React and its dependencies are installed using npm and ran on a NodeJS environment, which is why we need both of them when using React.**

+### What is the package.json file?
+- **package.json** is a file usually found in the project root and the file itself is used to give information to npm that allows it to identify the project and handle project dependencies.
+In general, it contains **metadata** relevant to the project, such as project description, project verision, licenses, the author, any scripts, project name, the main entry point, **dependencies** and **devdependencies**.
+- **dependencies** section of the file contains the list of packages/modules installed using npm that are required to run the project.
+- **devDependencies** section, contains a list of packages/modules that are required only for development and these are usually install only on the developer's machine.
+So they not be run for production build.

 ### What is React?
 - **React** is lightweight JS library created by Facebook and it is use for creating front end user interfaces in the form of **Single Page Applications**.
 A React application is made up of **components**, which are different pieces that move in and out to create the view, which is what the user sees.
 We can think of components as building blocks for a web page.
 For single page applications this is in the sense that components will be removed and added or replace with others to do different functionalities on a single web page.
 - React **does not utilize HTML files**, but rather is written within JSX or TSX files using JSX/TSX which is a markup language specific to React being used with JavaScript/TypeScript.
 JSX and TSX is similar and mostly looks like HTML, but has some subtle syntatical differences.
 One being that the `class` attribute in HTML is written or used in JSX/TSX as `className`.